alexyingchen/accessguide/content/programmers.md

 Needs illustration

 ### P10.
 Provide a way to turn off character key shortcuts
-> I was trying to type, and then I started triggering all these keyboard shortcuts.
+> I was trying to type, then I set of all these keyboard shortcuts without realizing.

-If a keyboard shortcut uses only letter, punctuation, number, or symbol characters, then ensure that it is possible to turn it off, remap the shortcut to use a non-printable character (like ctrl or alt), or make the shortcut active only when focus is on a specific component.
+If a keyboard shortcut uses only letter, punctuation, number, or symbol characters, then ensure that it is possible to turn it off, remap it, or only sometimes active (depending on focus).

 **Disabilities**: physical
 **WCAG number + conformance**: 2.1.4 A